KittyGiraudel/sass-guidelines/index.md

 }
 {% endhighlight %}

-Always use `$i` as a variable name to stick to the usual conventions and unless you have a really good reason to, never use the `to` keyword: always use `through`.
+Always use `$i` as a variable name to stick to the usual convention and unless you have a really good reason to, never use the `to` keyword: always use `through`.
 Many developers do not even know Sass offers this variation; using it might lead to confusion.